wp-plugins/miniorange-login-openid/readme.txt

 = Features - =

 *	Clean and easy to use WordPress admin UI
-*	**NO SETUP required for any social login application**
+*	**NO SETUP required for any social login or social sharing application**
 *	One-click login to your website using any social login app.
 *	Login to applications - Google, Facebook, LinkedIn, Instagram, Amazon, Salesforce, Windows Live.
 *	Set custom redirect option for social login to point your users to your desired page
-*   Choose where to add the Social Login Plugin: login page, registration page, comment form or anywhere on your site using our Social Login widget.
+*   Choose where to add the Social Login Icons: login page, registration page, comment form or anywhere on your site using our Social Login widget.
-*   Option to add social sharing plugin on homepage, posts, feeds, content pages, etc.
+*   Option to add social sharing icons on homepage, posts, feeds, content pages, etc.
 *	Option to add a horizontal social sharing widget and a floating vertical social sharing widget to website.
 *	Select from a range beautiful designs of social login buttons/icons and social sharing buttons/icons.
 *	Preview customization of selected social login and social sharing applications in WordPress admin panel.
-*	Horizontal Social Sharing widget
+*	Horizontal Social Sharing widget for share icons
-*	Floating Vertical Social Sharing widget
+*	Floating Vertical Social Sharing widget for share icons
 *	Customize social login and social sharing buttons to match your website's theme.
-*	Select your favourite theme for icons.
+*	Select your favourite theme for social sharing and social login icons.
 *	Automatic user registration after social login if the user is not already registered with your site.
 *	**Support** using email and in-plugin support form